SyedMustafaImam/HPCC-On-VMware-/README.md

 [root@masternode ~]# less /var/log/messages
 ```

-That will make sure that the logs in the various log messages are written correctly.
+It will make sure that the logs in the various log messages are written correctly.

-Press **shift G** you can see as soon as you&#39;ve restarted Syslog the logs here it says node1 now before it was master node.
+Press **shift G** you can see as soon as you&#39;ve restarted syslog the logs here it says node1 now before it was masternode.

-Then reboot this system
+Then reboot this system.

 **Command:**